skorobogatydmitry/excadg/README.md

 > here is a list of improvemets could be implementex next

-- implement throttling (:suspended state)
+## Core
+1. implement throttling: allow to `:suspend` vertices that polls deps
-  - limit # of running vertices
+  - limit # of simultaneously running vertices
-    - problem: can't find what to suspend
-- make a loop payload template
-  - provide a mechanism to control # of children
+  - limit # of vertices allowed to spawn

-## Graph checks

-  - check for loops in the config
-  - check for unreachable islands - graph connectivity
+2. implement checks using tracker
-  - check that there are nodes to start from
+  - for loops (it also leads to cases when there are no nodes to start from)
+  - for unreachable islands (optional, it could be expected)
+  - for the failure root cause
+3. move Vertice's tests to system test suite, make UTs for Vertice class

+## TUI
+1. make timeouts more flexible in the excadg tool
+2. allow to focus on a certain vertex to see what's it waiting for and what's waiting for it
+3. allow to dump focused vertice's state
+4. improve messages for timed out execution
+5. split TUI to another gem

+## Payload
+4. make a loop payload template
+5. allow to stream shell payload stdout/err in realtime to logs and files
+6. add native ruby example with a dynamic graph